Mariners vs. Blue Jays Player Props Betting Odds

 France Stats

-- Ty France has 25 hits with nine doubles, a home run, nine walks and 15 RBI.
-He's also stolen one base.
+- Ty France has put up 25 hits with nine doubles, a home run and nine walks.
+He has driven in 15 runs with one stolen base.

 France Recent Games